 Theoretically, you can see the northern lights all over Norway.
 However, the best places are above the Arctic Circle in Northern Norway or the Svalbard Islands.

 The northern lights belt hits Northern Norway in the Lofoten Islands, and follows the coast all the way up to the North Cape.
 This means that no other place on earth offers better chances of spotting the lights, and one location in this area might be as good as another.
 In fact, one often observes the same northern lights in the Lofoten as in Tromsø, just from a different angle.
 The driest weather, giving clear skies, is found inland, statistically providing the best chances, but with strong eastern winds, the coast can be clearer than inland areas.

 In order to get full value from the show you should avoid the full moon and places with a lot of light as they make the experience considerably paler.
-Also remember to wrap up warmly. over 2 years ago
+Also remember to wrap up warmly. almost 4 years ago